ravgeetdhillon/ravgeet-web/_blog/adding-pages-to-jekyll-site.md

 ![](/assets/img/blog/adding-pages-to-jekyll-site-screen-4.png)

 ### Step 5.
-In case the new file is a main section page, then update the sidebar_sections array by adding the following content:
+In case the new file is the main section page, then update the sidebar_sections array by adding the following content:
 ```
 - title: Tutorials
   name: tutorials